DominikBBB/PP1-Saxon-Palace/README.md

 - First time user:

   1. As a user I would like to quickly know what the Saxon Palace in Wasaw is,
-  2. As a user I would like to be able to see pictures, video and maps,
+  2. As a user I would like to be able to see pictures, video and locate the place on the maps,
   3. As a user I want the application to be easy to navigate / single-use learning.

 - Returning User: